 An ANZSHM conference is held on a biennial basis.
 The conference usually spans 3-5 days at venues around Australia and New Zealand.
 The program includes keynote addresses, a varied program of research papers and other intellectual and social activities.
-Financial assistance in the form of Ben Haneman Memorial Conference Grants for Postgraduate Students is available on a competitive basis for students to attend the conference.
+Financial assistance in the form of Ben Haneman Memorial Conference Grants for Postgraduate Students and Early Career Researchers is available on a competitive basis for students to attend the conference.

 Michiel Jansz van Mierevelt